A question that often pops up is: what are the differences between Zcoin and Zcash?

 Outside of unintentional bugs, there is also another problem.
-Due to the cutting edge nature of ZK-Snarks, there is not nearly as much peer-review of the underlying cryptography for Zerocash, as there is for Zerocoin.
+Due to the cutting edge nature of ZK-Snarks, there is not nearly as much peer-review of the underlying cryptography for Zerocash, as there is for Zerocoin which we go into more detail in point 3.
 There is also a much smaller group of academics that can understand the cryptographic first-principles underlying Zerocash.
 If there are hundreds of millions of dollars on the line, even the noblest of academics may find a way to cross ethical grounds.
 In contrast, with Zcoin, even if there were a bug, everyone could tell that the money supply doesn’t check out.

 Zcoin uses parameters generated 25 years ago from the RSA Factoring Challenge.
 At projected computing capacity, it will be safe to use for many more decades.
 By then, Zcoin can port its parameters to a new cryptographic scheme.
 Admittedly, the RSA has not been a great company in recent years, with revelations of the RSA collaborating with the NSA.
 But the keys to the RSA Factoring challenge were generated in 1991, early in the RSA days when the creators of the RSA algorithm still had a high amount of control over their company.
 On the other hand, there is a strong mitigating factor in the unlikely scenario of a compromised Zcoin setup: everybody could still see that Zcoin’s money supply checks out.
 In contrast, if Zcash’s setup were compromised, a hyper-inflated money supply could go completely undetected.

-However, in our opinion, Zcash‘s setup will be fine, as there will most likely be at least one honest person.
+However, in our opinion, Zcash‘s setup will be fine, as there will most likely be at least one honest person assuming the ceremony wasn’t otherwise backdoored.
 Both setups are not ideal, but still workable.

 According to Zcash’s benchmarks: